Breakfast daily, 10 lunches including a box lunch in Denali National Park, 11 three-course dinners including a farewell dinner in Anchorage

 Day 2 Anchorage–Valdez

 Meet your fellow traveling companions at this morning’s welcome orientation.
 Travel through Palmer in the Matanuska Valley, where cabbages can grow to an amazing 70 pounds in the 24-hour daylight, up over Tahneta Pass for wonderful vistas of Matanuska and Worthington Glaciers.
 Stop at Bridal Veil Falls before arriving in the seaside port of Valdez, often referred to as the “Switzerland of Alaska.”
+Before dinner tonight, enjoy a talk and DOCK WALK of Valdez with a local fishing expert.
+Learn more about the Alaska fishing industry, the equipment used, and the daily lives of these fishermen.

 Day 3 Valdez.
 Cruise on Prince William Sound